Celestial317/Celestial317/README.md

 # Soumya Sourav Das 🚀

-Electrical Engineering student @ DTU | AI/ML enthusiast | Open Source contributor
+BTech student @ DTU | AI/ML enthusiast

 ---

 ### About Me

-I’m passionate about building intelligent systems and contributing to open-source projects that push the boundaries of AI, machine learning, and multi-agent frameworks.
+I’m passionate about building intelligent systems and contributing to open-source projects that push the boundaries of AI and machine learning.
 Currently exploring:

 - LangChain-based multi-agent AI systems